UlisseMini/poly/README.md

 Polynomial interpolation from scratch.
 With a basic tensor library.

 I'll be moving the tensor library to its own repo at some point though.

+Live on [github pages](https://ulissemini.github.io/poly/poly.html); and soon to be live on my website.